 Secrets of the Georgian mountain valleys

-If you are come to Georgia feel the real magic of highlands face to face with nature, to walk on the edge of Christianity and paganism, and conquer narrow mountain trails over steep cliffs, then your way should lead straight to Tusheti.
+If you have come to Georgia to feel the real magic of highlands face to face with nature, to walk on the edge of Christianity and paganism, and conquer narrow mountain trails over steep cliffs, then your way should lead straight to Tusheti.
 Amazing mountainous region in northeastern Georgia, bordering the historic region of Khevsureti, as well as Russia’s Chechnya and Dagestan, is a real treasure of the Georgian part of the Caucasus.
 It’s not an easy drive to the region: the road to Tusheti is mostly open from June to late September-early October.
 One would need a 4WD and a local guide to lead you to Tusheti.
 There is no public transport to Tusheti yet.
 Thus, the region is cut off from the rest of the country for seven-eight months.
 Local shepherds spend winter in lower villages with herds of cattle.

 Tusheti authenticity, amazing nature, breathtaking views, unique architecture, specific traditions, and delicious local beer is why Tusheti should be on the visit list in Georgia.
 Just imagine, you can conquer Abano, the highest pass in the country (2950 m), to witness the whole complex of defense towers in the villages of Omalo and Dartlo at an altitude of over 2,000 meters above sea level, ride horses along the unbeaten paths, learn about ancient traditions of making local cheese and beer.